 Two key factors to successful threat mitigation is early detection and rapid deployment of response efforts.
 Sustained monitoring should follow these efforts to track the threat and any recovery or changes that may have occurred in the environment.
-Foreseeable threats to the rocky habitats should be discussed and preemptively planned for by agencies.
+Foreseeable threats to rocky habitats should be discussed and preemptively planned for by agencies.
 Early detection can greatly reduce the overall damage caused by a threat and potential cost in combatting it.

-Oregon's rocky coast is not unfamiliar to expeditious onsets of threats.
+Oregon's rocky coast is not unaccustomed to expeditious onsets of threats.
 For example, in 2013, an outbreak of sea star wasting syndrome substantially impacted sea star populations in Oregon and along the West Coast.
-The impacts of this sudden decline in sea star populations has led to substantial and persistent impacts to the rocky intertidal ecosystems along the west coast that are still being studied and actively monitored by a number of institutions.
+The impacts of this sudden decline in sea star populations has led to considerable and persistent impacts to the rocky intertidal ecosystems along the West Coast that are still being studied and actively monitored by a number of institutions.
 More commonly, threats include the sudden onset of marine debris washing ashore into intertidal areas.
-In these instances, a more general plan may be created to determine appropriate removal and jurisdiction.
+In these instances, a more general plan may be created to determine appropriate removal and jurisdiction in accordance relevant action plans.